WarrantyVoid/CarND-P02-Traffic-Sign-Classifier/writeup.md

 #### 2. Describe what your final model architecture looks like

-There is really a world of possibilities here, but as I am still beginner with neural networks and I don't have much CPU resources available for training, I decided to not diverge much from the already proven LeNet architecture.
+There is really a world of possibilities here, but as I am still beginner with neural networks and I don't have much CPU resources available for training, I decided to not diverge much from the already proven LeNet-5 architecture.
 However, [Traffic Sign Recognition with Multi-Scale Convolutional Networks](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) has proven as a geat source of information and inspired me for some modifications.
 So my final model consist of the following layers:

 | Layer 				| Description			 						|